Machine Asset Management: What it is and How to Optimize Equipment Lifecycles

 2. Condition Monitoring

 Condition monitoring gives you real-time visibility into equipment health.
-You equip critical assets with IoT-enabled sensors—accelerometers for vibration, temperature probes or thermal cameras, and ultrasound transducers—to capture key performance indicators continuously.
+You equip critical assets with IoT-enabled sensors—accelerometers for vibration, temperature probes or thermal cameras, and ultrasound transducers—to continuously capture key performance indicators.

-Data streams feed into your analytics platform, where vibration spectra and thermal profiles reveal developing faults.
-This lets you spot bearing wear, misalignment or overheating long before they trigger unplanned shutdowns.
+These data streams feed into your analytics platform, forming the foundation of asset performance management, where vibration spectra and thermal profiles reveal developing faults.
+This enables you to detect bearing wear, shaft misalignment, or overheating long before they result in unplanned downtime or increased equipment idle time across production operations.

-You integrate sensor outputs with your Computerized Maintenance Management System (CMMS) or Machine Asset Management (MAM) platform.
+You integrate sensor outputs with your Computerized Maintenance Management System (CMMS) or Machine Asset Management (MAM) platform to trigger maintenance actions based on real-time insights.

 3. Work Order Management